weipingluo/simpleProductService/README.md

 # simpleProductService
-A simple restful service to manage products
+A simple restful service to manage products.

+- Use mongoDB as storage
+- restful API
+- object model for product, price with flight dates.